How to Weld Body Panels With Flux Core Wire Without Burn-Through

 20–22 gauge 0.030” 13–15V 90–110 DCEN

-Pro Tip: If your welds look like bird droppings, lower your voltage slightly and increase wire speed until you get a flat, consistent bead.
+Pro Tip: If your welds look like bird droppings, lower your voltage slightly and increase wire speed until you get a flatter, more consistent bead.

 Preparing Your Panels Like a Pro

 Prep work is where good welds are born.
 I learned this the hard way when I tried welding a rusty quarter panel without cleaning it first.
-The result?
-Weak welds and a ton of porosity.
-Start by grinding or sanding the surface down to bare metal.
+The result was weak welds and a lot of porosity.
+Start by grinding or sanding down to bare metal.
 A wire brush works for light rust, but for paint or heavy corrosion, use a flap disc or grinder.
-Clean both sides of the joint and a few inches around it—any paint or primer will contaminate your weld.
+Clean both sides of the joint and a few inches around it.
+Paint, primer, seam sealer, and undercoating will contaminate your weld.

 Next, fit your panels tightly.
 Gaps are the enemy of flux core welding.
 Even a 1.5mm gap can lead to burn-through.
 Use sheet metal clamps or magnets to hold everything flush.
-If you’re replacing a panel, tack weld every inch or two to secure it before laying full welds.
-I like to use weld-through primer on both surfaces to prevent rust, but apply it sparingly—too much can mess with your weld pool.
+If you’re replacing a panel, tack weld every inch or two to lock it in before you start filling in.
+On lap joints and flanges, I like to use a light coat of weld-thru coating on the mating surfaces (for example, 3M Weld-Thru Coating II) to help fight corrosion between panels, but keep it thin.
+Too much coating can make the weld puddle act up.

-Skipping the cleaning step.
-I’ve seen guys try to weld over paint, thinking the flux core will “burn through” it.
+Skipping the cleaning step is one of the quickest ways to ruin a repair.
+I’ve seen people try to weld over paint, thinking the flux core will “burn through” it.
 It won’t.
-You’ll just end up with a weak, porous weld that fails under stress.
+You’ll usually end up with a weak, porous weld that fails later.

 Joint Types for Body Panels

-The type of joint you choose affects heat distribution and weld strength.
+The joint you choose affects heat control and how easy the job is.
 For body panels, I prefer lap joints over butt joints.
-Lap joints spread heat over a larger area, reducing the risk of burn-through.
-They’re also easier to fit tightly, which is crucial for thin metal.
-If you’re doing a butt joint, bevel the edges slightly so one panel overlaps the other—this helps with penetration and keeps the weld flush.
+Lap joints spread heat over a larger area and reduce the risk of burn-through.
+They’re also easier to clamp tight, which matters on thin metal.
+If you’re doing a butt joint, bevel the edges slightly so you can get penetration while keeping the weld closer to flush.

-For spot welds, you can drill a small hole in the top sheet of a lap joint and tack weld through it.
-This mimics resistance spot welding and works great for non-visible areas like floor pans.
-I used this trick when patching my old Jeep’s floor, and it saved me from warping the thin metal.
+For spot welds, drill a small hole in the top sheet of a lap joint and tack weld through it.
+This mimics resistance spot welding and works well for non-visible areas like floor pans.
+I used this trick when patching my old Jeep’s floor, and it helped keep warping under control.

-If you’re struggling with gaps, use a thin strip of scrap metal as filler.
-Just make sure it’s clean and fits snugly.
+If you’re struggling with gaps, a thin strip of clean scrap metal can work as filler.
+Just make sure it fits snugly and stays flush while you tack it in place.

 Welding Techniques to Avoid Burn-Through

 Flux core welding on body panels is all about heat control.
 The biggest mistake I made early on was trying to lay long, continuous beads.
-Thin metal can’t handle that much heat—you’ll end up with holes or a warped panel.
+Thin metal can’t handle that much heat.
+You’ll end up with holes or a warped panel.
 Instead, use stitch welding: short, 1-inch welds with a 2-inch skip in between.
-Move around the panel, letting each area cool before coming back to fill in the gaps.
-This backstepping technique keeps heat buildup low and prevents distortion.
+Move around the panel and let each area cool before you come back.
+This backstepping approach helps keep heat buildup low and reduces distortion.

 Hold your torch at a 10–15-degree angle and pull (drag) it toward you.
-This gives better control over penetration and reduces spatter.
-I also recommend a longer stick-out—about 1/4 inch—to keep the arc stable.
-If you’re still blowing holes, try a copper backing plate behind the weld area.
-It acts as a heat sink and supports the weld pool, preventing burn-through (common bodywork trick).
-I’ve used flattened copper pipe for this, and it’s a lifesaver on tricky patches.
+This gives better control over penetration and usually reduces spatter.
+A longer stick-out, about 1/4 inch, can also help keep the arc stable.
+If you’re still blowing holes, use a copper backing plate behind the weld area.
+Copper acts like a heat sink and supports the weld pool, which makes patch work much easier.
+I’ve used flattened copper pipe for this, and it’s saved plenty of repairs.
 For more on thin-metal technique, see my guide on welding thin metal with flux core.

-Welding too fast or too slow.
-Too fast, and you won’t get good penetration; too slow, and you’ll burn through.
-Aim for a steady, consistent pace, like you’re drawing a smooth line with a pencil.
+Welding too fast or too slow also causes problems.
+Too fast and you won’t get good fusion.
+Too slow and you’ll burn through.
+Aim for a steady pace, like you’re drawing a smooth line with a pencil.

 Managing Spatter and Cleanup

-Flux core welding produces more spatter and slag than MIG, which means cleanup is non-negotiable.
+Flux core welding produces more spatter and slag than MIG, so cleanup is part of the deal.
 After each weld, use a wire brush or chipping hammer to remove slag.
-For a smooth finish, grind the welds with a flap disc—40 or 60 grit works well without gouging the metal.
-I’ve spent hours grinding welds to get a seamless look on visible panels, like a door skin.
-It’s tedious but worth it for a professional finish.
+For a smooth finish, grind the welds with a flap disc.
+A 40 or 60 grit disc usually works well without gouging the metal.
+Getting a seamless look on visible panels can take time, but that grinding work is what makes the repair disappear.

-If spatter’s a problem, check your settings.
-Too high a wire speed or voltage can cause excessive spatter.
-Also, make sure your ground clamp is on clean metal—a bad ground can make spatter worse.
-I once had a terrible spatter issue because my ground was clipped to a painted surface.
+If spatter is out of control, check your settings.
+Too much wire speed or voltage can make it worse.
+Also make sure your ground clamp is on clean metal.
+I once fought a spatter problem for way too long because my ground was clipped to a painted surface.
 A quick grind to bare metal fixed it.

 Keep a can of anti-spatter spray handy.
-A quick spritz on your torch tip and the weld area can save you a lot of cleanup time.
+A light spritz on the torch tip and around the weld area can save you cleanup time later.

 Safety First: Protecting Yourself and Your Work

 Welding safety is non-negotiable.
-I’ve seen guys skip gloves or a helmet and regret it.
-Flux core welding throws off a lot of UV light and spatter, so gear up properly.
-Wear a welding helmet with an auto-darkening lens (shade 10–12 is a common range for these amps); ensure adequate ventilation or local exhaust per OSHA construction standard 29 CFR 1926.353 and see OSHA’s fume control fact sheet for best practices (OSHA Fact Sheet).
+Flux core throws a lot of UV light and spatter, so gear up.
+Wear a welding helmet with an auto-darkening lens (shade 10–12 is a common range for these amps), and make ventilation a priority.
+In a confined space, OSHA requires general mechanical or local exhaust ventilation (see OSHA construction standard 29 CFR 1926.353 and OSHA’s fume control fact sheet for best practices (OSHA Fact Sheet)).
+For deeper ventilation guidance, the AWS Ventilation Guide for Weld Fume (F3.2) is a solid reference.
 Leather gloves, a flame-resistant jacket, and closed-toe boots are a must.
-I learned my lesson when a hot spatter landed on my sneakers—luckily, it only singed the laces.
+I learned that one the hard way when a hot spark landed on my sneakers and singed the laces.

-Ventilation is another big deal.
-Flux core produces a lot of fumes, especially in a confined garage.
-Use a fan or work near an open door to keep the air clear.
-If you’re welding galvanized steel, be extra careful—those fumes can make you sick.
-I always keep a respirator handy for those jobs.
+Ventilation is a big deal in a garage.
+Flux core produces a lot of fumes, so use a fan, open the door, and keep your head out of the plume.
+If you’re welding galvanized steel, be extra careful.
+Those fumes can make you sick.
+I keep a respirator around for jobs like that.

-Ignoring ventilation.
+Ignoring ventilation is a common mistake.
 I once welded in a poorly ventilated shop and ended up with a headache for hours.
-Don’t make that mistake—keep the air moving.
+Keep the air moving.
 If you’re unsure about gas vs. self-shielded wire, this primer helps: Does flux core welding require gas?

 Step-by-Step Guide to Welding Body Panels